larsjaakko/swearjar/README.md

 # swearjar
-Automatic swearword generator in Norwegian
+Automatic swearword generator in Norwegian.

+Generated words are endocentric compounds consisting of a random head and modifier combination.
+Heads and modifiers are categorized into three classes; Nun, Normal and Northeners.

 ## Frameworks
-Planned to use Django, Django-REST and React.js
+Built on Django, Django-REST, Bootstrap and React.js (just for the heck of it).